Ablativo/Documents/Architecture.md

 ### <a id="amply"></a>Amplify
 AWS Amplify is an end-to-end solution that enables mobile and front-end web developers to build and deploy secure, scalable full-stack applications.
 This framework provides different components that simplify the configuration of various application components.
 In our case:
-- Authentication for user registration & authentication
+- *Authentication* for user registration & authentication
-- API (GraphQL and REST) to access the database
+- *API (GraphQL and REST)* to access the database
-- PubSub to manage messaging & subscriptions (sensors)
+- *PubSub* to manage messaging & subscriptions (for sensors)

 ### <a id="lambda"></a>Lambda
 Lambda is an event-driven, serverless computing platform that runs code in response to events and automatically manages the computing resources required by that code.
-In our case it used to collect the telemetries of an user in order to feed the machine learning model.
+We are using it to collect the telemetries of a given user, in order to feed the machine learning model.

 ### <a id="sage"></a>Sagemaker